Britons: Forging the Nation 1707–1837

 Britons: Forging the Nation 1707–1837 is a history written in 1992 by Linda Colley.
-Britons charts the emergence of British identity from the Act of Union in 1707 with Scotland and England to the beginning of the Victorian era in 1837.
+Britons charts the emergence of British national identity from the Act of Union in 1707 with Scotland and England to the beginning of the Victorian era in 1837.
 British identity, she argues, was created from four features that both united the Britons and set the nation apart from others: